hydephp/develop/docs/digging-deeper/navigation.md

 ### `priority`

-The `priority` option allows you to control the order in which the page appears in the navigation menu.
+Controls the order in which the page appears in the navigation menu.

 ```yaml
 navigation: